utybo/ZoroarkKB/_articles/gTERBA.md

 The `sudo` command (for "**s**ubstitute **u**ser **do**") gives the command given as an argument the permission of the root user.
 Even if this command is disabled on the computers of the school, it is important to know it exists, especially for installing stuff on your own computer.

+**Anything you type after this command will be ran as an administrator (i.e. as the root account), and can have disastrous consequences if you do not know what you are doing.
+Use it with care and only when absolutely necessary!**

 ```shell
 ~/example$ pacman -S some_package
 error: you cannot perform this operation unless you are root
 ~/example$ sudo pacman -S some_package
 # working fine
 ```

+## Going further

+The following resources can be useful if you want to learn more about shells:

+* [**Redirection**](https://linuxconfig.org/introduction-to-bash-shell-redirections): `|`, `>`, putting command outputs in files.
+* [**Scripting**](https://en.wikibooks.org/wiki/Bash_Shell_Scripting): Automate all the things and make mini-programs using shell commands.

+## Footnotes